learn-co-curriculum/dsc-sparkcontext/README.md

 You will be able to:

-* Describe Spark's parallalism with master and executor nodes.
+* Describe Spark's parallalism with master and executor nodes
-* Understand SparkContext() for managing connections in parallel applications.
+* Understand SparkContext() for managing connections in parallel applications
-* Provide an overview of major SparkContext() properties and methods.
+* Provide an overview of major SparkContext() properties and methods

 ## Cluster Resource Manager